Menu

 Sex Hormones and Adrenals

-As well as thyroid hormones, your adrenal hormones can also be involved.
-Many people with hypothyroidism also find they have adrenal fatigue (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction), a separate condition that is identified by having too much or too little of the stress hormone cortisol.
-However, your adrenal are also involved in the synthesis of DHEA, testosterone, aldosterone, oestrogen and progesterone, other important hormones.
-Especially important to your libido.
-All of these share the same precursor, pregnenolone.
+Many people with hypothyroidism also find they have adrenal dysfunction (it is most accurately referred to as hypothalamic-pituitary axis dysfunction), a separate issue that is identified by having too much or too little of the stress hormone cortisol.

 If your doctor won’t check your adrenals, you can very simply order testing yourself here and here.